urbanwildlifeinstitute/UWIN_tutorials/Mada_workshop/Mada_data_cleaning/tutorial_data_manipulation.md

 -   **Existing directory**: use this option if you already created a folder which will contain all the subdirectories and files for this particular project.
 Choose that folder here.
 -   **Version Control**: choose this option if you are going to work with a repository already stored in GitHub.

-For our own project, let's go ahead and choose 'New Directory' and let's name our project, for example: '2025_data_cleaning'
+For our own project, let's go ahead and choose 'Existing Directory' and navigate to "GitHub/UWIN_tutorials/Mada_workshop/Mada_data_cleaning" and create a new project with an appropriate name, for example: '2025_data_cleaning'

 ### Other files inside the main directory